kaberikram/HALOHEXAR/README.md

 # HALOHEXAR
-Project File For FB Hackathon
+Project File For FB Hackathon.
 This World Space Ar interaction is purely made with patches in the patch editor with ZERO Scripting/Coding.